cpaxton/germ/Readme.md

 This package contains the code to produce predicates from object relationship information.
 It is written in C++ and uses the Germ ROS messages to communicate to the database.

 It reads entity definitions from `./definitions/`, and so it should be started up in the same namespace as other code (by convention, all GERM nodes are grouped together in a `germ` namespace).
 This node will read two categories of configuration settings: **robots** and **task**.
 In the future there may be a way to define additional sets of configuration settings.
 The reason configuration settings are grouped like this is for code reusability: as we add more data describing, say, the robots, we can reuse them across a larger pool of example tasks.

+Predicator publishes a series of *PredicateInstanceList* messages, first as a comprehensive list of true/false predicates and subsequently as diffs.

+**Note for debugging:** if you're having trouble starting Predicator, make sure you have all of the right parameters set up on the parameter server.
+Predicator requires object information to be loaded to various description parameters, defined in the world .YAML files, in order to function.

 #### Unique Properties